griffithlab/pVACtools/docs/pvacfuse/features.rst

 Automatic filtering on the binding affinity ic50 (nm) value narrows down the results to only include "good" candidate peptides.
-The binding filter threshold can be adjusted by the user for each pVACseq run. pVACseq also support the option of filtering on allele-specific binding thresholds as recommended by `IEDB <https://help.iedb.org/hc/en-us/articles/114094151811-Selecting-thresholds-cut-offs-for-MHC-class-I-and-II-binding-predictions>`_.
+The binding filter threshold can be adjusted by the user for each pVACfuse run. pVACfuse also support the option of filtering on allele-specific binding thresholds as recommended by `IEDB <https://help.iedb.org/hc/en-us/articles/114094151811-Selecting-thresholds-cut-offs-for-MHC-class-I-and-II-binding-predictions>`_.
 Additional filtering on the binding affitinity can be manually done by the user by running the :ref:`standalone binding filter <filter_commands>` on the filtered result file to narrow down the candidate epitopes even further or on the unfiltered all_epitopes file to apply different cutoffs.

-Readcount and expression data are extracted from an annotated VCF to automatically filter with adjustable thresholds on depth, VAF, and/or expression values.
-The user can also manually run the :ref:`standalone coverage filter <filter_commands>` to further narrow down their results from the filtered output file.

-If the input VCF is annotated with Ensembl transcript support levels (TSLs), pVACseq will filter on the transcript support level to only keep high-confidence transcripts of level 1.
-This filter can also be run :ref:`standalone
-<filter_commands>`.

-As a last filtering step, pVACseq applies the top score filter to only keep the top scoring epitope for each variant.
-As with all previous filters, this filter can also be run :ref:`standalone <filter_commands>`.
+pVACfuse also runs a top score filter to only keep the top scoring epitope for each fusion.
+This filter can also be run :ref:`standalone <filter_commands>`.

-**Incorporation of proximal germline and somatic variants**

-To incorporate proximal variants into the neoepitope predictions, users can provide a :ref:`phased VCF of proximal variants <phased_vcf>` as an input to their pVACseq runs.
-This VCF is then used to incorporate amino acid changes of nearby variants that are in-phase with a somatic variant of interest.
-This results in corrected mutant and wildtype protein sequences that account for proximal variants when MHC binding predictions are performed.

 **NetChop and NetMHCstab integration**